chinesepowered/stellar-consensus-2025/README.md

 ### Transactions

-- **Deposits**: The app prepares a transaction to send XLM from your wallet to the system account (GDXCCSIV6E3XYB45NCPPBR4BUJZEI3GPV2YNXF2XIQO2DVCDID76SHFG), though for the hackathon this is simulated
+The platform aims for all transactional features (deposits, tips, subscriptions, NFT minting) to be fully operational on the Stellar testnet.

+- **Deposits**: Users can deposit XLM into their platform balance via a smart contract interaction.
-- **Platform Balance**: Stored locally and used for tips, subscriptions, and NFT purchases
+- **Platform Balance**: Stored on-chain within a platform smart contract, used for tips, subscriptions, and NFT purchases.
-- **NFT Minting**: Uses the actual Soroban contract deployed at CD5IRLBLESZ5X4PTP2IFT6GJXCR45KZJEMSXTYFF7GH2ECA276WOM4WR through a backend API endpoint.
+- **NFT Minting**: Utilizes a dedicated Soroban NFT smart contract.
+Interactions are facilitated through the backend API, which constructs and submits transactions via Launchtube.

 ### Premium Content